Take a look at this picture:

 "Scientists at the University of California at Riverside made the latest discovery in some weeds along a highway in New Mexico.
 Bumblebees are different from honeybees.
 There are nearly 50 species native to the U.S., but this one is among the rarest.
 It's known to live only in an area of about 300 square miles.
 The California scientists say that's the most limited range of any bumblebee species in the world.
 That range is mostly in National Forest and Native American tribal land and the bee is not considered in danger of extinction.
 Like most of the approximately eight million insects in existence, the biology of Cockerell's bumblebee has not been described."

-In their press release, the researchers explained that of the native U.S. bumblebees, a few on the verge of extinction.
+In their press release, the researchers explained that of the native U.S. bumblebees, a few are on the verge of extinction.
 One of them, "Franklin's Bumblebee" has been spotted only once since 2003.

 But as Chris explained, Cockrell's bee is special because of the tiny size of its habitat.